Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$: Main Results

+The key computations for the proof of this theorem were inspired by the work of A. Gray (\cite{gray}), which contains a comprehensive study of the theory of almost complex geometry.
+In particular, it contains an important characterization of almost complex submanifolds that are also minimal.

 The technicality provided by the theory of almost complex structures can overshadow the simplicity of this statement.
 Therefore, we state the following corollary, with focus in the integrable case.
-Incidentally, it clarifies the relation of Theorem $\ref{classWeaklyZoll}$ and the theory of calibrations (\cite{HarveyLawson82}). { \begin{coro}[Integrable Case] Let $(M^{2n},J,g)$ be a $2n$-dimension Hermitian manifold, with $n \geq 2$, and let $\omega \in \Omega^{2}(M)$ be the associated fundamental form. \begin{enumerate}[label=\alph*)] \item Fix $1\leq k < n-1$.
-Then $(J,g) \in \mathcal{W}_k$ if and only if $d \omega = 0$. \item For $n\geq3$, $(J,g) \in \mathcal{W}_{n-1}$ if and only if $d\omega^{n-1}=0$. \end{enumerate} \end{coro} } One implication of the proof can be outlined as follows.
-Provided that $J$ is integrable, every element of $\mathrm{Gr}_{k}^{J}(M)$ can be integrated by a germ of a complex submanifold.
-Therefore, if $\omega^k$ is a calibration each of these germs must be a minimal submanifold, implying that $(J,g) \in \mathcal{W}_k$.
+Incidentally, it clarifies the relation of Theorem $\ref{classWeaklyZoll}$ and the theory of calibrations (\cite{HarveyLawson82}). { \begin{coro}[Integrable Case] Let $(M^{2n},J,g)$ be a $2n$-dimension Hermitian manifold, with $n \geq 2$, and let $\omega \in \Omega^{2}(M)$ be the associated fundamental form. \begin{enumerate}[label=\alph*),ref=(\alph*)] \item For each fixed $1\leq k < n-1$, we have that $(J,g) \in \mathcal{W}_k$ if and only if $d \omega = 0$. \item For $n\geq3$, $(J,g) \in \mathcal{W}_{n-1}$ if and only if $d\omega^{n-1}=0$. \end{enumerate} \end{coro} } One implication of the proof can be outlined as follows.
+Provided that $J$ is integrable, every element of $\mathrm{Gr}_{k}^{J}(TM)$ can be integrated by a germ of a complex submanifold.
+Therefore, if $\omega^k$ is a calibration, each of these germs must be a minimal submanifold, implying that $(J,g) \in \mathcal{W}_k$.
 Hence, the main content of the theorem is to prove that if we have enough minimal complex $2k$-submanifolds, then $\omega^k$ necessarily defines a calibration.

 A classical theorem in complex geometry due to Hirzebruch (\cite{Hirzebruch1957complex}), Kodaira and Yau (\cite{yau1977calabis}) states the uniqueness of the Kähler structure in $\mathbb{C}P^n$, up to biholomorphism.
-Combining this result with our classification Theorem we obtain the following corollary. { \begin{coro} Let $(M^{2n},J,g)$ be a $2n$-dimension almost Hermitian manifold, with $n \geq 2$.
-If $M$ is homeomorphic to $\mathbb{C}P^n$ and the pair $(J,g)$ lies in $\mathcal{W}_k$, for some $1<k<n-1$, then $(M,J,g)$ is a Kähler manifold biholomorphic to $\mathbb{C}P^n$. \end{coro} } This Corollary confirms our proposal that the relevant scenarios to study a Zoll-like integrability property in $\mathbb{C}P^n$ are the cases of pseudo-holomorphic curves and complex hypersurfaces, because the middle case presents a rigid structure.
-A counterpart of this observation for the axiom of (minimal) $r$-planes was proved by T. Hangan in \cite{hangan1997beltrami}.
+Combining this result with our classification we obtain the following. { \begin{coro} Let $(M^{2n},J,g)$ be a $2n$-dimension almost Hermitian manifold, with $n \geq 2$.
+If $M$ is homeomorphic to $\mathbb{C}P^n$ and the pair $(J,g)$ lies in $\mathcal{W}_k$ for some $1<k<n-1$, then $(M,J,g)$ is a Kähler manifold biholomorphic to $\mathbb{C}P^n$. \end{coro} }